• Skip to primary navigation

 Important: Do not remove the fresh leaves from the plant.
 These leaves are essential for the plant as they help maintain the overall growth rate.
 Also, the fresh leaves often keep the plant strong, which means you will not see any bugs or pests on it for an extended period.

-Watch the following video by Planterina to know more about snake plant propagation -
+Watch the following video by Planterina to learn more about Snake plant propagation –

 2. Move The Plant Away From Sunlight